microsoft/pbiworkshops/ALM Toolkit In An Hour/README.md

 6. Within the **Deploy** dialog box press **Close**
 7. Within the **ALM Toolkit** dialog box press **Yes** to refresh the comparison.

+**Note:** If Power BI Desktop prompts with an dialog box stating **Something went wrong** press Cancel.
+This is due to Auto time intelligence still being enabled in the **CURRENT FILE** sections **Data Load** properties which is causing conflict with the missing objects.

 ___

 # Actions